 As I sit watching my son asking for the rings, so he can bob up and down underwater, I review my top five reasons why this working mom chooses SafeSplash for future lessons.

-Top Five Reasons to Swim with SafeSplash
+Top Five Reasons to take Swimming Lessons with SafeSplash

 - Instructors – Our swimming instructor was kind, patient, smiled and engaged the students in a positive encouraging manner.
 When my son wrapped his arm around her neck in the first lesson, she just calmly loosened his grip and helped him into a new position.
 She treated each of her students as though it was the first lesson of the day, not the umpteenth.